Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 # ALÉR-ION OPEN SOURCE HYDROGEN FUEL CELL
 *Note: The full documentation for this project is in progress.
-Sections marked with "(...)" will be updated in a near future.
-Feel free to contact me at mederic.chalifour.1@ulaval.ca for any question.*
+Sections marked with "(...)" will be updated in the near future.
+Feel free to contact me at mederic.chalifour.1@ulaval.ca for any questions.*

-Alérion Supermilage is a student group at l'Université Laval who focusses on the developpement of high efficiency vehicles for various competitions.
-Up until 2024, the team always relied on an internal combustion engines.
+Alérion Supermileage is a student group at l'Université Laval who focuses on the development of high efficiency vehicles for various competitions.
+Up until 2024, the team always relied on internal combustion engines.
 They then transitioned toward an electric-driven system with a battery.
 In 2025, the project of a self-made hydrogen PEM fuel cell was born.
-With the spirit of sharing knowledge and helping others develop this technology, all the relevant design files are release as an open-source project.
+With the spirit of sharing knowledge and helping others develop this technology, all the relevant design files are released as an open-source project.

 This is a PEM open cathode fuel cell which turns pure (or prehumidified) hydrogen gas into electrical power.

 **DISCLAIMER: At the moment of writing this, the prototype still has reliability issues.
 This stack is prone to leaking.
-Alérion Supermileage and every contributors of this project waive all responsability related to the usage of this fuel cell design.
+Alérion Supermileage and every contributors of this project waive all responsibility related to the usage of this fuel cell design.
 Note that hydrogen is a flammable gas.
-Use these files at your own risks.**
+Use these files at your own risk.**

 <img width="350" alt="{F411903D-C956-4F15-B26A-56FD519BAC25}" src="https://github.com/user-attachments/assets/6cdb02d2-ca60-4c31-b30d-e5a6d435cf3e" />